 In accordance with an arrangement approved by the Financial Secretary in January 2000, assets can be transferred between the Backing Portfolio and general reserves when the Backing Ratio reaches either the upper trigger point (112.5%) or the lower trigger point (105%).
 This arrangement allows transfer of excess assets out of the Backing Portfolio to maximise their earning potential while ensuring that there are sufficient liquid assets in the Backing Portfolio.
-The Backing Ratio reached the upper trigger point of 112.5% in early May 2023.
-Assets were transferred from the Backing Portfolio to general reserves and the Backing Ratio was brought down to around 110% (2022: The Backing Ratio did not reach the above trigger points).
-The Backing Ratio stood at 110.73% as at 31 December 2023 (2022: 110.12%).
+The Backing Ratio reached the upper trigger point of 112.5% in September 2024 and May 2023.
+Assets were transferred from the Backing Portfolio to general reserves and the Backing Ratio was brought down to around 110%.
+The Backing Ratio stood at 109.56% as at 31 December 2024 (2023: 110.73%).